cjlee112/respectmail/README.rst

 (i.e. Requests, FYI or Closed), or to whatever is the correct location.
 You can simply delete (or Junk, or archive, or whatever) any messages that are not of interest to you.

-Do the same thing for the "indeterminate" messages remaining in your INBOX.
+Do the same assessment for the "indeterminate" messages remaining in your INBOX.

 Rerun the respectmail triage whenever you need to.